sunlicai/sunlicai.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Ph.D. student at the Institute of Automation, Chinese Academy of Sciences (CASIA) and University of Chinese Academy of Sciences (UCAS), supervised by Prof. <a href="https://people.ucas.edu.cn/~taojianhua?language=en"> Jianhua Tao </a>.
+I am a postdoctoral researcher working with Prof. <a href="https://people.ucas.edu.cn/~taojianhua?language=en"> Guoying Zhao </a> at <a href="https://www.oulu.fi/cmvs"> Center for Machine Vision and Signal Analysis (CMVS) </a>, University of Oulu, Finland.
+I received my PhD degree at the Institute of Automation, Chinese Academy of Sciences (CASIA) and University of Chinese Academy of Sciences (UCAS), supervised by Prof. <a href="https://people.ucas.edu.cn/~taojianhua?language=en"> Jianhua Tao </a>.
 My research interests lie in affective computing and deep learning, with a specific focus on multimodal learning and self-supervised learning.
 I have published several papers at the top international AI journals and conferences, such as Information Fusion, IEEE Trans. on Affective Computing, ACM MM, and ICASSP.
 I am also the winner of several international competitions in affective computing, such as MuSe and MEGC.
 <a href='https://scholar.google.com/citations?user=7qo_cTcAAAAJ&hl=en&oi=ao'><img src="https://img.shields.io/endpoint?logo=Google%20Scholar&url=https%3A%2F%2Fcdn.jsdelivr.net%2Fgh%2Fsunlicai%2Fsunlicai.github.io@google-scholar-stats%2Fgs_data_shieldsio.json&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>

-Feel free to reach out if you’re interested in my work and want to explore potential collaborations: x@y, where x = sunlicai2019 and y = ia.ac.cn.
+Feel free to reach out if you’re interested in my work and want to explore potential collaborations.

-I am actively seeking a **postdoctoral research position** as well.
-If you are interested in my experience or have relevant information, please feel free to contact me and let me know.
-Thanks very much!

 # 📜 Research Area